Skip to main content

-Would raise the sales limit from $20,000 to $50,000.
-Would greatly expand the types of products producers can sell.
-Would allow online sales & in-state shipping of products.
-Would allow certain indirect sales to retail stores.
-Would remove the home address labeling requirement.
-Would allow pets in the home, with restrictions & a labeling requirement.
+Raises the sales limit from $20,000 to $50,000.
+Greatly expands the types of products producers can sell.
+Allows online sales & shipping of products.
+Allows certain indirect sales to retail stores.
+Removes the home address labeling requirement.
+Allows domestic kitchens to have pets in the home, with restrictions & a labeling requirement.

 Jenny Berg of Bend, OR started baking sourdough bread during the pandemic and shares how she turned her new hobby into a home business that has finally given her a sense of fulfillment in her work.